 BARRIO COLLECTIVE COFFEE

-ONA COFFEE MANUKA
+ONA COFFEE HOUSE FYSHWICK

-The home of the infamous Ona coffee!
+The home of the infamous ONA coffee!
 You haven’t really tried ONA coffee until you’ve had a pour from the OG and if you’re into coffee this should be way up on your to-do list.

 THINGS TO DO

-NATIONAL ART GALLERY
+NATIONAL GALLERY OF AUSTRALIA

 CAPITAL BREWING CO.

 Home to one of Canberra’s local craft beers.
-Treat yourself to a couple of fresh brewskis at the Capital brewery in Fyshwick and tack on a tour as well.
+Treat yourself to a couple of fresh brewskis at the Capital Brewing Co. in Fyshwick and tack on a tour as well.
 The brewery also houses a Brodburger truck which serves up some of the capital’s best burgers (last burger rec for Canberra, we promise).

-MOUNT AINSLIE
+MOUNT AINSLIE LOOKOUT

 Walk, cycle or drive to the lookout and enjoy the serenity.
 Lovely at all times but a particular treat at sunrise and sunset.
 You could do way worse things in life.